amithkoujalgi/shell-framework/README.md

 * Just run the main class and voila!
 You have your shell with your custom commands.

 ## Enhancements
 * The shell app is not thread-safe.
-I'll start working on it.
+I shall start working on it soon.
 * It doesn't allow you to pass variable number of params.
 While running a command, it has to have the number of params you had defined while creating the command